migtools/mig-operator/README.md

 | Migrating from _OpenShift 3 => 3_ | Install _Velero_ on all clusters.
 Install the _Controller_ and _UI_ on the target cluster. |

-### Selecting Konveyor Components to Install
+### Customizing your Installation

-Component installation is handled with three parameters on the `MigrationController` CR.
+You can choose components to install by setting parameters `MigrationController` CR spec

 | Parameter Name | Usage | Recommended Setting |
 |---|---|---|